udacity/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 To train the model, I used an ....

 ####5.
 Describe the approach taken for finding a solution.
-Include in the discussion the results on the training, cross validation and test sets (and where in the code these were calculated).
+Include in the discussion the results on the training, validation and test sets (and where in the code these were calculated).
 Your approach may have been an iterative process using cross validation, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think this is suitable for the current problem.

 The code for calculating the accuracy of the model is located in the 6th cell of the ipython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`) contains the code for augmenting the data set.

 My final model results were:
-* training accuracy of ?
+* training set accuracy of ?
-* cross validation accuracy of ?
+* validation set accuracy of ?
-* test accuracy of ?
+* test set accuracy of ?

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?
 * What were some problems with the initial architecture?
 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to over fitting or under fitting.
-A high accuracy on the training set but low accuracy on the cross validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
+A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
 * Which parameters were tuned?
 How were they adjusted and why?

 If a well known architecture was chosen:
 * What architecture was chosen?
 * Why did you believe it would be relevant to the traffic sign application?
-* How does the final model's accuracy on the training, cross validation and test set provide evidence that the model is working well?
+* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

 ###Test a Model on New Images